ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/README.md

 ## Overview

-BunnyStreamAPI is the core package of the Bunny Stream iOS package, providing a comprehensive Swift interface to Bunny's REST Stream API.
+BunnyStreamAPI is the core package of the Bunny Stream iOS SDK, providing a comprehensive Swift interface to Bunny's REST Stream API.
 This package handles all API communication, request authentication, and response parsing, enabling seamless video content management.

 ### Features